 Dealing with customer service can be a nightmare at times, and if you’re having issues with your ELD, it’s vital to get them fixed as soon as possible.
 That’s why you need to make sure your ELD vendor offers solid customer support.
 Truckers don’t work 9 to 5, Monday through Friday, so why should their ELD’s customer service department only be open within those hours?
 Choose a company that really values its customers and is willing to work to resolve your issues ASAP.

 Choose an ELD with fast shipping.

 Let’s face it — we’re down to the wire here with ELD mandate compliance.
-You don’t want to be caught without an ELD after April 1, and we don’t want you too, either.
-If it’s March 28th and you are still without an ELD, don’t worry.
-Some ELD vendors, like the My20 ELD by Konexial, offer next day shipping to get your ELD in your hands — fast.
+You don’t want to be caught without an ELD after full enforcement deadlines, and we don’t want you too, either.
+Some ELD vendors, like the My20 ELD by Konexial, offer fast shipping options to get your ELD in your hands — fast.

-Getting the right ELD by the April 1, 2018 deadline is possible.
+Getting the right ELD by the ELD mandate deadline is possible.
 If you haven’t checked out the My20 ELD, it’s a good place to start.
-My20 ELD checks all the boxes on this ELD buyers guide and more — it’s fully compliant, budget-friendly, and simple to use.
+My20 ELD checks all the boxes on ELD compliance and more — it’s fully compliant, budget-friendly, and simple to use.
 Customer support is a big priority for us — that’s why we offer 24/6 technical support, right here in the USA.
-And, with our easy checkout process and next day shipping, will get you ready for April 1.

-Find out why the My20 ELD is the #1 ELD compliance option on Amazon, and then click here to grab yours for $20 per month.
+Find out why the My20 ELD is the #1 ELD compliance option on Amazon, and then click here to grab yours for as low as $20 per month.